 Mead’s Quarry can be found just slightly down from the main parking area at Ijams Nature Center.
 This former limestone and marble quarry used to provide marble to prominent buildings all over the United States – including the JP Morgan Library in New York City and the National Gallery of Art in Washington, D.C (hence why Knoxville is sometimes referred to as “the marble city”!).
 A few decades and a few hundred volunteer hours of cleanup later, Mead’s is the perfect spot to bring friends visiting the city.

 Rent a paddle board or kayak from the River Sports Outfitters post and head down to the water.
 If there is a wait on rentals (or you simply want to go the free route), take a swim in the sectioned off swimming area of the quarry.
 (We also suggest jumping in after a long hike through the nature center.)
 However you choose to enjoy the water, end the experience with a beer from The Outpost for ultimate summer vibes?

-Pro-Tip: Mead’s is even home to tiny freshwater jellyfish who rise to the surface of the water in the hot summer months.
+Pro-Tip: Mead’s is even home to tiny freshwater jellyfish that rise to the water’s surface in the hot summer months.
 Don’t worry – they’re only about the size of a quarter and way too small to sting you!